How to Play The Moeller Technique – Drumming Power and Endurance

 The full stroke involves a powerful downward stroke, rebounded after the impact, on the surface.
 The stick goes from an initial vertical position onto the surface and back to the starting point.
 This prepares you to play the next stroke without expending extra energy.

-The power in the full stroke comes from the entire movement, rather than just from your wrists or forearm movements.
+The power in the full stroke comes from the entire movement rather than just your wrists or forearm movements.
 When you play triplets or single-stroke rolls at higher tempos, this stroke makes it less taxing on you.

 The Down Stroke